openjournals/buffy/docs/using_templates.md

 ### Name

 In the responders allowing templates for replies, the template is specified using the `template_file` setting for that responder.
+Value should be the name of the file including the extension if it has one.

 ### Example